 According to the UN Charter and international customary law, even during a time of peace, each state maintains the inherent right of self-defense against ongoing or imminent armed attacks.
 According to Article 51 of the UN Charter, if a state suffers an armed attack, the victim state may use forcible measures of self-defense in order to stop or prevent the ongoing attacks.
 The victim state is free to choose the method it will use in self-defense (cyber or kinetic) as long as that forcible action is proportionate and necessary.
 So a state may lawfully act in self-defense outside of a war.
 Under international law, there are certainly challenges in characterizing which actions meet the threshold of “armed attack” for purposes of Article 51 of the UN Charter.

-The UN Charter’s prohibition against the use of force or acts of aggression is qualified by this limited grant of Article 51 that preserves “the inherent right of individual or collective self-defense if an armed attack occurs.”
+The UN Charter’s prohibition against the use of force or acts of aggression is qualified by this limited grant of Article 51 that preserves “the inherent right of individual or collective self-defence if an armed attack occurs.”
 This notion of armed attack has to do with whether the target state may respond to an act with a use of force without itself violating the prohibition on using force.
 In the Nicaragua case, the ICJ used a “scale and effects” test as the criterion to distinguish actions qualifying as an armed attack from those that did not.
 The court noted the need “to distinguish the most grave forms of the use of force (those constituting an armed attack) from other less grave forms.”

 The Gravity Test: Armed Attack